East African campaign (World War II): Anglo-Egyptian Sudan

 The defenders at Boundary Khor were dug in behind fields of barbed wire and Castagnola had contacted Gondar for air support.
 Italian bombers and fighters attacked all day, shot down seven Gladiators for a loss of five Fiat CR-42s and destroyed the lorry carrying spare parts for the tanks.
 The ground was so hard and rocky that there were no trenches and when Italian bombers made their biggest attack, the infantry had no cover.
 An ammunition lorry was set on fire by burning grass and the sound was taken to be an Italian counter-attack from behind.
 When a platoon advanced towards the sound with fixed bayonets, some troops thought that they were retreating.
 Part of the 1st Battalion, Essex Regiment at the fort broke and ran, taking some of the Gahrwalis with them.
 Many of the British fugitives mounted their transport and drove off, spreading the panic and some of the runaways reached Doka before being stopped.
 (Note: The battalion was eventually replaced by the 2nd Highland Light Infantry and fought in Syria and Iraq.)

-The Italian bombers returned next morning and Slim ordered a withdrawal from Gallabat Ridge 3 mi west to less exposed ground that evening.
+The Italian bombers returned the next morning and Slim ordered a withdrawal from Gallabat Ridge 3 mi west, to less exposed ground that evening.
 Sappers from the 21st Field Company remained behind to demolish the remaining buildings and stores in the fort.
 The artillery bombarded Gallabat and Metemma and set off Italian ammunition dumps full of pyrotechnics.
 British casualties since 6 November were 42 men killed and 125 wounded.
 The brigade patrolled to deny the fort to the Italians and on 9 November, two Baluch companies attacked and held the fort during the day and retired in the evening.
 During the night an Italian counter-attack was repulsed by artillery-fire and next morning the British re-occupied the fort unopposed.
 Ambushes were laid and prevented Italian reinforcements from occupying the fort or the hills on the flanks, despite frequent bombing by the Regia Aeronautica.